mrglad/linked-blog-starter-md/publish/Opgaver/The Circle.md

 	3. It doesn't really say what the app does
 6. How can Luvluv help people with dating?
 Give examples.
 	1. Figure out what your partner likes
-	2. allergies - so that you dont eat breed with horses
+	2. allergies - so that you dont eat bread with horses
 	3. medical records
 7. Has Francis been informed about this beforehand or is he a true volunteer?
 What do you base your answer on?
 		1. He knows what the presentation is about before everyone else